Severson-Group/AMDC-Firmware/docs/Firmware-Arch-Drivers.md

 ### Reading Analog Values from ADC

 There are 16 ADC channels which provide analog input into the AMDC.
 Each channel supports +/- 10V inputs.
-To read the analog voltage on these inputs, the `analog.c` driver is used.
+To read the analog voltage on these inputs, the `drv/analog.c` driver is used.
 The user code simply calls a driver function which returns the voltage value.
 You might expect it to work like the following: Imagine I have 5V applied to the ADC on channel 1.
 Then,

 ``` C
 float voltage = analog_read(channel_1); // voltage should now equal 5.0